 Once I got back to Taipei and made friends to go to the night markets with, I was a lot less nervous about trying the food or going to tiny hole-in-the-wall restaurants.
 I didn’t love the meat stuff, it seemed kind of fatty, so I would eat some and pick around bits of it.
 But I did learn I love the noodle and soup type dishes as well as dumplings.
 I could eat dumplings every day followed by some Nimm 2 and be happy.

 Believe it or not, I still can’t read maps

 Shocking, right?
 I did alright most places, but Google Maps didn’t work offline here, so we just had to count streets.
-Well, I was in charge of the map and we started walking.
+Well, in Kyoto one day I was in charge of the map and we started walking.
 We should have made it to the coffee shop.
 We crossed the seven streets.
 No sign of it.
 Thankfully there was a 7-11 right next to us, so we popped in to use the Wifi.
 Turns out we were supposed to go the other direction. 🤦🏼♀️ (Have I used this too much already?)

 We turned around and everything worked out.
 We got to hold puppies.
 We eventually made it.
 Then later that day, we were looking for a craft market and couldn’t find that either.
 Thankfully it was just across the street from where we were.
 Other than that, I did fine there.

 Also, in Tokyo, I had no idea how to get to my hostel.
 I just knew the direction I needed to go from the subway station.
 I knew I needed to pass Orange Street (a street painted orange) and I was close.
 I think I took a different way back every time, but I always made it!

 If you can’t find a way to do it online, it probably means you can’t do it